End of slavery in the United States: Slavery in the 21st century

-Even after slavery became illegal more than a century ago, many criminal organizations continued to engage in human trafficking and slave trading.
-For this reason, human trafficking was made a federal crime.
-In 2000 the Victims of Trafficking and Violence Protection Act of 2000 was signed, and in 2014 the Human Trafficking Prevention Act was created.
+In 2014, the Human Trafficking Prevention Act was created.
 It amended the Trafficking Victims Protection Act of 2000 to require training for federal government personnel related to trafficking in persons.
 On 12 Dec 2000 the Protocol to Prevent, Suppress and Punish Trafficking in Persons, Especially Women and Children was adopted by the United Nations General Assembly, and the United Nations Office on Drugs and Crime was put in charge of implementing the protocol.
-In 2002 the Polaris Project was founded.
+In 2002, the Polaris Project was founded.
 Polaris is one of the few organizations working on all forms of trafficking, including both sex trafficking and labor trafficking.
 It furnishes support for survivors, whether male, female, transgender, or children, and whether U.S. citizens or foreign nationals.